OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 ## Module 3: Projects (Part 1, Deployments)
 ### Class 2: The Deployment Process

-Welcome to module 3, class 2 of the Octopus Deploy Fundamentals training course.
+Welcome to module 3, class 2 of this Octopus Deploy Fundamentals training course.

 This class explains how a deployment process is defined in Octopus Deploy.